 Life couldn’t be better, could it?
 Imagine the scene: You are relaxing by the Yarra River in Melbourne, enjoying a barbecue with loved ones.
 You spot a hawk circling nearby and you admire the powerful bird of prey.
 Then something really unusual and scary happens.
 Yes, today is video day and the title of the [...]

 This week, in Australia, history is being made.
 For the first time ever, the Australian census forms can be completed online on a PC or on your favourite smart phone or tablet device.
 The Australian Government have estimated that two thirds of people will complete this year’s census online, saving $100 million in the process. [...]

-A question I am often asked by international students thinking of studying in Australia is, 'Can I work part-time to help pay off my student education fees in Australia?'
-This isn't a complete budget, it's very rough, but it gives you an idea of the problem you will face if you are hoping to earn [...]
+A question I am often asked by international students thinking of studying in Australia is, ‘Can I work part-time to help pay off my student education fees in Australia?‘ The costs This isn’t a complete budget, it’s very rough, but it gives you an idea of the problem you will face if you are hoping [...]

 You may remember that there was no post on Monday of this week.
 It was a national holiday here in Australia; 25 April is Anzac Day.
 Well, guess what?
 There will be no post next Monday either, it’s another holiday.
 This time, it’s Labour Day here in Queensland and Northern Territory.
 All the other states [...]

 A few years ago I wrote a post about Mad Birds in Australia.
 I listed 5 birds, all mad in their own different way, and then added a final sixth, arguably the maddest of them all.
 I probably didn’t do this huge and sometimes intimidating creature full justice, and I was reminded of that when [...]